A Unified Analysis of Linear Quaternion Dynamic Equations on Time Scales: Introduction

-The rest of the paper is organized as follow.
-In Section \ref{S2}, we review some basic concepts of quaternion algebra and time scales calculus.
-In Section \ref{S3}, the first order linear homogeneous QDETs are studied and the properties of generalized exponential function for QDETs are investigated.
-In Section \ref{S4}, we study the structure of general solutions of higher order linear QDETs.
-Specifically, a novel Wronskian determinant for QDETs is defined and the Liouville's formula and variation of constants formula are given.
-In Section \ref{S5}, explicit formulations of the fundamental solution matrices for linear QDETs with constant coefficient matrix are presented.
+The rest of the paper is organized as follows.
+In Section \ref{S2}, some basic concepts of quaternion algebra and the calculus of time scales are reviewed.
+In Section \ref{S3}, the first order linear homogeneous QDETS are studied and the properties of generalized exponential function for QDETS are investigated.
+In Section \ref{S4}, the structure of general solutions of higher order linear QDETS are analyzed.
+Specifically, a novel Wronskian determinant for QDETS is defined and the Liouville's formula and variation of constants formula are given.
+In Section \ref{S5}, explicit formulations of the fundamental solution matrices for linear QDETS with constant coefficient matrix are presented.
 Some examples are given to illustrate the feasibility of the established Putzer's algorithm.
-Finally, we end the paper with the conclusion part.
+Finally, some conclusions are drawn at the end of the paper.